-The TigerSwitch 10/100/1000 is an excellent choice for mixed Ethernet, Fast Ethernet, and Gigabit Ethernet installations where significant growth is expected in the near future.
-In a basic stand-alone configuration, it can provide direct full-duplex connections for up to 24 workstations or servers.
+The SMC8126L2 is an excellent choice for mixed Ethernet, Fast Ethernet, and Gigabit Ethernet installations where significant growth is expected in the near future.
+In a basic stand-alone configuration, it can provide direct full-duplex connections for up to 26 workstations or servers.
 You can easily build on this basic configuration, adding direct full-duplex connections to workstations or servers.
 When the time comes for further expansion, just connect to another hub or switch using one of the Gigabit Ethernet ports built into the front panel, or a Gigabit Ethernet port on a plug-in SFP transceiver.

-In the following figure, the 24-port switch is operating as a collapsed backbone for a small LAN.
-It is providing dedicated 10 Mbps full-duplex connections to workstations, 100 Mbps full-duplex connections to power users, and 1 Gbps full-duplex connections to servers.
-In addition, connected IP phones and wireless access points are receiving PoE power from the switch.
+In the figure below, the 26-port Gigabit Ethernet Switch is operating as a collapsed backbone for a small LAN.
+It is providing dedicated 10 Mbps full-duplex connections to workstations and 100 Mbps full-duplex connections to power users, and 1 Gbps full-duplex connections to servers.